The teaching staff of the European Schools are made up of seconded staff (détaché) and locally recruited staff (chargé de cours).

 In addition to seconded staff, the European Schools need locally recruited staff in the following cases:

-- Teaching of religion.
-They are appointed by the competent authorities.
+- The teaching of religion.
+They are appointed by competent authorities.

 - Occupation of a post budgeted in the organisation chart of the school, which has not been filled by a seconded teacher by the country concerned.